[Updated May 16, 2023]

-Gilmer County is widely known as “the Apple Capital of Georgia,” so it’s no surprise that apple picking ranks among the most popular things to do in Ellijay.
+Gilmer County is widely known as “the Apple Capital of Georgia,” so it’s no surprise that apple picking ranks among the most popular things to do in Ellijay GA.

 Apple picking in Ellijay is best from early September through the end of October, right as the fall colors in North Georgia begin to reach their peak.

-There are many great apple orchards to choose from for Atlanta day trips, including Hillcrest Orchards, Panorama Orchards, and the Red Apple Barn.
+There are many great apple orchards in Ellijay GA to choose from for Atlanta day trips, including Hillcrest Orchards, Panorama Orchards, and the Red Apple Barn.
 But B.J.
 Reece Orchards is tops among the perennial favorites.

 The family-owned farm encompasses 120 acres and offer around 30 different kinds of apples, including Cameo, Candy Crisp, Fuji, Gala, Mutsu, Red Delicious, and Winecrisp.